-VolkerGround Engineering completed a £0.75m contract for Marcus Worthington Group to undertake Continuous Flight Auger (CFA) piling and steel sheet piling works to enable the development of 280 apartments at Newcastle’s Stephenson Quarter.
+In May 2017 VolkerGround Engineering completed a £0.75m contract for Marcus Worthington Group, to undertake Continuous Flight Auger (CFA) piling and steel sheet piling works.
+These works were to enable the development of 280 apartments at Newcastle’s Stephenson Quarter.

 The development was separated into three blocks with varying piling platform levels.
-The pile drilling was completed using a PVE-55R CFA rig to a maximum depth of 31.5m, at 600mm diameter.
+We utilised a PVE-55R CFA rig to drill 600mm diameter piles to a maximum depth of 31.5m.

 This solution meant the team worked from behind the installed sheets and from a lower level, ensuring that no additional load was put on the unsupported ground.